Gail Nicole Da Silva

-Gail Nicole Da Silva (born 6 February 1993) is an Indian model and beauty queen from Goa who won was crowned Femina Miss India United Continent 2014 and placed as first runner-up at the Miss United Continents 2014 pageant.
+Gail Nicole Da Silva (born 6 February 1993) is an Indian model and beauty pageant titleholder who won the title of Femina Miss India United Continent 2014 and placed as first runner-up at the Miss United Continents 2014 pageant.
 She also won two special awards there including Best National Costume and Miss Photogenic at Miss United Continent 2014.
 Her national costume was designed by internationally acclaimed fashion designer and beauty pageant mentor Melvyn Noronha, who was also her mentor.

 Early life and education

 Gail was born into a Goan Catholic family.
 She went to St. Pius X Convent High School.She graduated from Dempo college of commerce and economics, Panaji, Goa.

 Femina Miss India 2014

 She was crowned as the Femina Miss United Continent 2014.

 Gail was also crowned Femina Miss Timeless Beauty.
 She was mentored by international beauty pageant mentor Melvyn Noronha.

 Miss United Continent 2014

 She represented India at Miss United Continents 2014 and was crowned first runner-up there.
 She won two special awards at the pageant including Miss Photogenic and Best in National Costume.
 Her national costume was designed by internationally acclaimed fashion designer and beauty pageant mentor Melvyn Noronha.